What Impact will COVID-19 restrictions have on the program in 2021?

 WHAT FORMS SHOULD I BRING?

-Each participant will need to have completed a health history (parts A/B).
-Every unit needs to bring a completed unit roster, if not completed in Black Pug.
-If you're in Spearhead, you should complete our program planning sheet at your unit meeting prior to coming to Snow Base.
+Each participant will need to have completed a health history (parts A/B) and a Health Screening Form.
+If you're in Spearhead, you should complete our program planning form online at your unit meeting prior to coming to Snow Base.

 FEES AND DEPOSITS